Commitment to Equity

-Unfortunately, these data limitations may affect our ability to analyze trends or assess the impacts of policy decisions, particularly on historically disenfranchised or underrepresented groups, such as Indigenous American students, students who are gender non-binary, students who are English Learners, or students who are economically disadvantaged.
+Unfortunately, these data limitations may affect our ability to analyze trends or assess the impacts of policy decisions, particularly on historically disenfranchised or underrepresented groups, such as Indigenous American students, students who are gender non-binary, students who are multilingual learners, or students who are economically disadvantaged.

 Although public agency data collection is out of our control, we continually strive to be more inclusive in the data we examine, and thoughtful about the lenses through which we analyze data and information.
 We also strive to develop and recommend thoughtful improvements to state and federal data collections and releases that promote increased understanding of historically disenfranchised or underrepresented groups, while ensuring student and individual privacy is maintained.

 For questions about the data we use, or for suggestions about data points we should analyze, please contact us at email@example.com.

 Every day, our staff works to develop and advance data-driven and people-centered policy solutions that help end racial and economic disparities in Connecticut education funding.
 Unfortunately, there is no magic answer or quick fix to eliminating these disparities, which are the product of decades of discriminatory policies, institutional racism, and systemic inequity.